 The lockers may be hard for you to find.
 They’re to the right of San Diego Craft Beer & Margaritas.

 Locker rental payment is by credit card only because it is done with an automated kiosk.
 All bags must be picked up before the Zoo closes.
 They will not be kept overnight.

 Which Pets are Allowed Inside San Diego Zoo?

 Do NOT leave your pets in your car in the Zoo’s parking lot.
-If you’re visiting San Diego with your pet, leave them with friends or relatives, an animal daycare center or in your hotel room while you visit the Zoo.
+If you’re visiting San Diego with your pet, leave them with friends or relatives, at an animal daycare center, or in your hotel room while you visit the Zoo.

 Animal Day Care Services Close to San Diego Zoo

 Here are 3 nearby facilities that will care for your pet for the day.
 All of them have certain vaccination requirements that you may want to read now.
 They all also have a short temperament test before you are allowed to leave your pet with them.
 Contact each care facility at least 4 days before you plan to arrive.

 Dog Days (6:30 AM – 7:30 PM).
 Group play environment.
 Totally FREE for 1st day (see HERE for requirements)

 - 811 13th St, San Diego, CA 92101